Here are some answers to the questions we are often asked about baptisms at St Nicholas, Wickham.

 Q: What happens in the service?

-A: Water will be blessed and poured on the child’s head, the word baptism means to be immersed in water.
+A: Water will be blessed and poured on the child’s head.
+The word baptism means to be immersed in water.
 The child will be signed with the cross and a special oil may be used for this.
 Godparents and parents will make promises on behalf of the baby, prayers will be offered for the child and the family, and a candle will be given to the family as a gift from the church family.

-Q: Are there any alternatives to baptism?
+Q: Is there an alternatives to baptism?

 A:Yes!
 Some parents want to celebrate the gift of a child in a different way without the commitment that baptism involves.
 During a Thanksgiving service parents and families give thanks for the birth or adoption of a child and everyone prays for family life.

 A Thanksgiving Service is not a Baptism.
 There are no promises to make about the Christian faith.
 The child will be blessed and prayed for, and supporting friends will promise to support the parents in bringing up their baby.

 A: The service is free.
 It is the welcoming of your child into the family of God through our church family and we couldn’t possibly charge for that!

 Q: I live outside your parish.
 Can my child still be baptised here?

 A: Although it is usual to have your child baptised in your local church, It may be that you worship regularly with us, or that you were married here, or that you have only just moved away.
 Whatever the reasons, do contact our Parish Administrator and we will help as much as we can.